Roblox/creator-docs/content/en-us/luau/type-checking.md

 ```

 ## Inference Modes
-There are three type inference modes that Luau can use in [Script]()s
+There are three type inference modes that Luau can use in `Class.Script|Scripts`

 * `--!nocheck` - Don't check types
 * `--!nonstrict` - Default mode for all scripts, only asserts variable types if they are explicitly annotated